 We refused to pay, in no uncertain terms, and it took two meetings with others in GAC’s office before we were able to pry our package from their hands, for an amount far less than $600 but still more than the “small amount” that had been promised.

-But Mr. Joseph was from India, and perhaps his lawlessness should not be counted against Yemen’s tally. )
+But Mr. Joseph was not a native Yemini, and perhaps his lawlessness should not be counted against Yemen.

-We have spent a good amount of time at the local mall, where there is Internet, a food store, and ice cream for Sima.
-Boy, is this a place to be!
+We have spent a good amount of time at the local mall, where there is Internet, a food store, and ice cream for child-carrying Sima.
+Boy, is the mall the place to be!
 A bit like American malls, with the boys sporting tight-fitting jeans and mod shirts and the girls sporting, well, black sacks.

 But there was more than that.
-If you wandered off the beaten path, upstairs at the pizza joint or into the food court, the veils came down, and the conversation came more easily.
+If you wandered off the beaten path, upstairs at the pizza joint or into the food court, some veils came down, and the conversation came more easily.

 Once, Paul went searching for a seat in the crowded food court, while Sima picked up the rest of our lunch.
 Suddenly, from among a crowd of young women gathered around three collected tables, a table and chair were pushed out.
 “Hey, you, sit here!” came a cheerful voice in clear English.

 This is how we met Joharra, and her several outgoing dental student friends.
 Did we have Facebook?
 We did, and when Joharra “Friended” us the next day, we saw her Facebook profile pictures.
 Gone was the headscarf, replaced by flowing black locks and a bright, smiling, unencumbered face.
+Or so we initially thought!
+It turned out that Joharra was using stock photos of someone else as she was not, alas, permitted to show her face on social media either.
 One wonders how electronic communications will impact Yemen.

 The mall was modern and huge, and its second floor was a shock to the system.
 Row after row of women’s fashion stores, including many selling skimpy negligees that would make a Victoria’s Secret model blush.
 It was more over the top than we see back home, and the bawdy mannequins in the windows contrasted so starkly with the featureless women we saw in public.

-The food was delicious and, of course, cheap.
+The food was delicious and not expensive.
 Meat and shrimp in succulent sauces served with piping hot thin-breads that were two and a half feet in diameter.
-And lime juice to die for!
+And a lime-based juice to die for!
 With the heat of Aden, many shops and corner vendors sold lime juice.
-It is a bit like our lemonade, except saltier.
+It is a bit like our lemonade, with some salt to moderate the tang and replenish electrolytes.
 Think Margarita without the alcohol.

-On the day we are leaving, the President is coming to town.
-The military is out in force, with troopers every 500 yards on the street, jeeps with mounted machine guns manning intersections, and camouflage colored helicopters buzzing the sky.
+On the day we are leaving, the Yemini President is coming to town.
+The military is out in force, with troopers posted at intervals on the street, jeeps with mounted machine guns manning intersections, and camouflage colored helicopters buzzing the sky.
 The streets are quiet, and the pier is completely deserted.
 Certainly not a peaceful scene, but not quite lawless either.